Delfina Foundation is partnering with ArteVue for its inaugural ArtePrize, the winner of which will receive a three-month residency.

-Delfina Foundation is partnering with ArteVue, the first App dedicated to the discovery, curation, sharing and acquisition of work by emerging artists from all over the world, to launch an annual artist prize, including a three-month residency at Delfina Foundation and $15,000 USD.
+Delfina Foundation is partnering with ArteVue – the first app dedicated to the discovery, curation, sharing and acquisition of work by emerging artists from all over the world – to launch an annual artist prize, the winner of which will be awarded a three-month residency at Delfina Foundation and $15,000 USD.

 Specifically aimed at global artists aged 18 to 30 who are not yet represented by an established gallery, submissions will be made exclusively through the ArteVue App taking in 2-dimensional works on paper and canvas, photography and 3-dimensional sculpture.

-Ten finalists will be interviewed by the Judging Panel and featured in a stand-alone exhibition at Delfina Foundation on 20th November 2017.
+Ten finalists will be interviewed by the judging panel and featured in a stand-alone exhibition at Delfina Foundation.